vsajip/sarge/docs/tutorial.rst

 Capturing ``stdout`` and ``stderr`` from commands
 -------------------------------------------------

-To capture output for commands, just pass a :class:`Capture` instance for the relevant stream::
+To capture output for commands, just pass a :class:`~sarge.Capture` instance for the relevant stream::

     >>> from sarge import run, Capture